Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Social Security in Puerto Rico

 Puerto Rico is included in the US social security system, which means employers on the island must comply with the obligations set forth in various federal laws.
-This includes fulfilling duties under the Federal Insurance Contributions Act (FICA), which includes Social Security and Medicare taxes, as well as the Federal Unemployment Tax Act (FUTA), Chauffeurs’ Social Security tax and the disability insurance program.
+This includes fulfilling duties under the Federal Insurance Contributions Act (FICA), which includes Social Security and Medicare taxes, as well as the Federal Unemployment Tax Act (FUTA), chauffeurs’ insurance and the disability insurance program.

 Type Employee Contribution (%) Employee Contribution (%) Salary Cap (USD)